simplicitesoftware/docker/README.md

 Introduction
 ------------

-This packages is a base [Docker](http://www.docker.com) server container on which you can run a Simplicit&eacute;&reg; instace.
+This packages is dedicated to build a simple [Docker](http://www.docker.com) image that contains a pre-configured Tomcat server on which you can run a Simplicit&eacute;&reg; low code platform instance.

-It uses Apache Tomcat as application server and, by default, an embedded HSQLDB engine.

 Get
 ---